smancke/docker-intro/README.md

 Setup multiple containers
 ==========================

-The power of docker comes in, when you compose you apps out of multiple containers.
+The power of docker comes in, when you compose your apps out of multiple containers.

 - Linking Containers
 - Docker Compose